Nephren17/multiagent_lowrankctrl/readme.md

 In `Functions.py`

 - `diagonal_identity_block_constraints_xx` and other diagonal constraints are constraints that kills off-diag part of phi matrix.
+- `zero_diag_blocks` is used to extract the elements in `Phi` that represent communication.
+- `time_delay_constraints` is used to add time delay constraints to `Phi`, and final controller K will also hold that delay pattern.

 In `simulation_four.py`,

 - This is a simulation designed for four uwv to chase each other.
-- It mainly used functions from functions_swarm.py
+- It mainly used functions from functions`functions_swarm.py`